hbdev012/git-flow/README.md

-# git-flow
+# git-flow (Project Placeholder Only!)

-A Ruby-inspired rewrite of _nvie's_ [gitflow](http://github.com/nvie/gitflow) git extensions.
-Updated to provide support for remote commits and provide a platform that's easier to distribute, fully tested and easy to modify/improve.
+A planned Ruby-inspired rewrite of _nvie's_ [gitflow](http://github.com/nvie/gitflow) git extensions.

-## Installation

-    $ sudo gem install git-flow
+Please use the original gitflow project, until I can find the time to work on the Ruby gem rewrite.